wyatt-herkamp/digestible/README.md

 Then you can select any hasher that implements Digester.
 When you enable the `digest` feature all hashes that implement [digest::Digest](https://docs.rs/digest/latest/digest/) such as SHA2 will be available.

+## Features

+## ByteOrder
+ByteOrder is applied to types that use byteorder such as numbers and floats.

+### Atomic
+Atomics can be used to create a hash.
+When you enabled the `atomic` feature.
+Ordering relaxed is used for all atomics.

+### to_base64
+The result will automatically be encoded to base64.
+When you call `into_base64` on the hasher.
+The hasher must output a type that impl `AsRef<[u8]>` This will be the default when you enable the `digest` feature.

+### Chrono
+Chrono Types are implemented using the `hash` feature.